larpon/QtFirebase/docs/SETUP.md

 ## What to do next

-Congratiolations!
+Congratulations!
 You fought through the setup - pad yourself on the back!

 This is kind of where we leave you off as a developer.
 Why?
-Because your entering Google's domain - and your project's specific setup.
+Because you're entering Google's domain - and your project's specific setup.
 Firebase and AdMob are (mostly) closed platforms.
 Any problems with Ad fill-rates and backend messaging are out of scope for this project.
 The QtFirebase project only provide Qt wrapper classes - that's it.